garrandall/popular-music-data/tracks/foxy-lady-crown-heights-affair.md

   start_date: '1976-08-07'
 ---
 Mmm, foxy
-Ooh, you're foxy, foxy lady
+Oh you're foxy, foxy lady

-You're foxy, ooh
+You're foxy, oh
-You're foxy, ooh
+You're foxy, oh
-You're foxy, ooh
+You're foxy, oh
 You're foxy, foxy lady

-You're foxy, ooh
+You're foxy, oh
-You're foxy, ooh
+You're foxy, oh

 Do it, do it, da da, do it
 Do it, do it, da da